pkivolowitz/asm_book/section_2/bitfields/README.md

 ## Without Bit Fields

+Before we examine using bit fields, let's look at what life would be like without them.

 Let's assume we're working with a byte that is comprised of three fields layed out as in `struct BF` above.
 That is, a one, two and five bit field inside one byte.

-Without bit fields, we would have to write this code:
+Without bit fields, we would have to write this code to clear `a` to zero:

 ```c
 void ClearA(unsigned char * byte) {